desihub/qlf/docs/index.rst

 QL pipeline
 -----------

-Implemented independently.
-It is launched by QLF.
+Implemented independently by the It is launched by QLF.
 QL pipeline communicates back with QLF via HTTP POST.

 The processing steps and associated QAs are listed below: